Logotype for Azrieli Group Ltd

 Executive summary

-• Expanded data center segment, now accounting for 18% of total NOI, with major new contracts in Norway, Germany, and the UK, and contracted MW rising to 257.
+• Major expansion in the data center segment, now accounting for 18% of total NOI, with significant new contracts in Norway, Germany, and the UK, and contracted MW rising to 257.

-• Closed acquisition of controlling interest in Tzemach Hammerman (ZMH Hammerman), consolidating results from Q4 2025 and expanding into residential sales.
+• Strategic acquisition of a controlling interest in Tzemach Hammerman/ZMH Hammerman, expanding into residential sales and consolidating results from Q4 2025.

-• Continued investment in growth engines: data centers, senior housing, rental housing, and hospitality.
+• Continued investment in growth engines: data centers, senior housing, rental housing, hospitality, and offices.

 Financial highlights